Political Website Design: Tips and Examples for Campaigns

 Check out Canine Companions for Independence’s homepage for how to move the central part of your hero image into focus:

-Like this nonprofit website, you should aim to draw visitors’ eyes to a picture of your candidate the same way this homepage draws visitors’ to its main attraction.
+You should aim to draw visitors’ eyes to a picture of your candidate the same way this homepage draws visitors to its main attraction.

 For an example of how to inspire awe, look at the American Air Museum in Britain’s homepage:

 All the images featured on your website should be high quality and professional.
-In some cases, this may require hiring a photographer to help collect photos that show what makes your candidacy special.
+In some cases, this may require hiring a photographer to help collect photos that convey what makes your candidacy special.

 Political campaign websites need to lay out a candidate’s platform in enough detail for voters to understand without bombarding them with information.
-Even if you have a lot to say about your stance on issues (which you should!), strong text layouts will create a better reading experience by:
+Even if you have a lot to say about key issues (which you should!), create a better reading experience for your website users by:

 Be sure to apply other key tenets of informational writing such as avoiding jargon or overly technical language.
 Some of your voters may be experts, but a lot of them rely on your website to tell them everything they need to know.